juhasev/sample-ninja-help/subpanel-settings-survey-questions.md

 > Taking the above example, if a data variable such as **ALLERGIES** has been conditionally linked to the variable of **PETS**, the allergy question will be shown when a panelist has stated they own pets.

-There are no limitations to the number of conditions that can be added, i.e., one question can have multiple conditions, and similarly, each subsequent question can have a condition.
+The number of conditions that can be added is unlimited.
+One question can have multiple conditions, and similarly, each subsequent question can have a condition.
 Questions can still be dragged and dropped in any order.
-However, please keep in mind that a conditional question cannot come before the question it is linked to.
+However, please remember that a conditional question cannot come before the question it is linked to.

 > Using the following as an example; **INCOME** and **INDUSTRY** can both be conditionally linked to **EDUCATION** or **INCOME** can be conditionally linked to **EDUCATION** and **INDUSTRY** can be conditionally linked to **INCOME**.
 The question order in both scenarios would be education > income > industry.
 Both the question for income and the question for industry would appear before the question for education.